Layer LogoLayer AVS Docs

 When doing an upload, you'll need to choose a unique name for your app, so that you can identify and test it, or remove your deployment if needed.

 You'll also need to use the task address that was created when you deployed your contract.
-If you forgot how to access it, you can find it in the section on contracts.
+If you forgot how to access it, you can find it in the getting started guide.

 avs-toolkit-cli wasmatic deploy --name <your-app-name> \